 With a platform as visually oriented as Instagram and more than a billion users, Instagram catfishing can hardly be avoided entirely.
 Catfishers can send their victim either a follow request or a direct message using Instagram Direct.
 The latter appears as a message request and must be approved by the recipient.

 Instagram is no stranger to profiles that (apparently) belong to the rich, successful and beautiful.
-Therefore, anyone can get in touch with someone who appears to be the woman or man of their dreams.
+Therefore, anyone can get in touch with someone who appears to be the partner of their dreams.

 7 signs you're being catfished

 Catfishers are generally excellent at tricking their victims.
 They rely on feelings of affection, trust and infatuation to impair their victims' judgment.
 Nevertheless, there is usually aa few clear warning signs that you're being ripped off: